No Charge Unless We Win: 855-913-1134

 A workplace termination can be incredibly disheartening.
 It’s even more difficult when you believe the reason behind your firing isn’t justifiable.

 If you’re facing a wrongful termination in California, reach out to us.
-At Matern Law Group, our team specializes in every aspect of employment law, from workplace discrimination and harassment to termination and retaliation.
-We’ll help you understand and fight for your rights, working hard to get you the outcome you deserve.
+At Matern Law Group, our focus is on employment law, including wrongful termination in California.
+Our practice areas cover a wide range of workplace rights issues, from discrimination and harassment to retaliation and contract violations.